 - XII.
 "Dark pattern" or "deceptive design pattern" means a user interface designed or manipulated with the substantial effect of subverting or impairing user autonomy, decision-making or choice, and includes, but is not limited to, any practice the Federal Trade Commission refers to as a "dark pattern". - XIII.
 "Decisions that produce legal or similarly significant effects concerning the consumer" means decisions made by the controller that result in the provision or denial by the controller of financial or lending services, housing, insurance, education enrollment or opportunity, criminal justice, employment opportunities, health care services or access to essential goods or services. - XIV.
 "De-identified data" means data that cannot reasonably be used to infer information about, or otherwise be linked to, an identified or identifiable individual, or a device linked to such individual, if the controller that possesses such data takes reasonable measures to ensure that such data cannot be associated with an individual; publicly commits to process such data only in a de-identified way and not attempt to re-identify such data; and, contractually obligates any recipients of such data to satisfy the criteria under this paragraph. - XV.
-"HIPAA" means the Health Insurance Portability and Accountability Act of 1996, 42 U.S.C.
-1320d et seq., as amended. - XVI.
+"HIPAA" means the Health Insurance Portability and Accountability Act of 1996, 42 USC 1320d et. seq., as amended. - XVI.
 "Identified or identifiable individual" means an individual who can be readily identified, directly or indirectly. - XVII.
 "Institution of higher education" means any individual who, or school, board, association, limited liability company or corporation that, is licensed or accredited to offer one or more programs of higher learning leading to one or more degrees. - XVIII.
-"Nonprofit organization" means any organization that is exempt from taxation under Section 501(c)(3), 501(c)(4), 501(c)(6) or 501(c)(12) of the Internal Revenue Code of 1986, or any subsequent corresponding internal revenue code of the United States, as amended. - XIX.
-"Personal data" means any information that is linked or reasonably linkable to an identified or identifiable individual.
-"Personal data" does not include de-identified data or publicly available information. - XX.
-"Precise geolocation data" means information derived from technology, including, but not limited to, global positioning system level latitude and longitude coordinates or other mechanisms, that directly identifies the specific location of an individual with precision and accuracy within a radius of 1,750 feet.
-"Precise geolocation data" does not include the content of communications or any data generated by or connected to advanced utility metering infrastructure systems or equipment for use by a utility.
+"Nonprofit organization" means any organization that is exempt from taxation under Section 501(c)(3), 501(c)(4), 501(c)(6) or 501(c)(12) of the Internal Revenue Code of 1986, or any subsequent corresponding internal revenue code of the United States, as amended.

+identified or identifiable individual.
+"Personal data" does not include de-identified data or publicly